mbernste/mbernste.github.io/_posts/2022-06-11-linear_independence.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/linear_independence_symmetry.png" alt="drawing" width="600"/></center>

-Linear independence among a set of vectors implies another key fact about these vectors stated in the following theorem (proven in the Appendix to this post):
+Linear dependence among a set of vectors implies another key fact about these vectors stated in the following theorem (proven in the Appendix to this post):

 <span style="color:#0060C6">**Theorem 1 (vectors are linearly dependent if the zero vector can be formed from non-zero coefficients):** Given a [vector space](https://mbernste.github.io/posts/vector_spaces/), $(\mathcal{V}, \mathcal{F})$ and a set of vectors $S := \\{ \boldsymbol{x}\_1, \boldsymbol{x}\_2, \dots, \boldsymbol{x}\_n \\} \in \mathcal{V}$, $S$ is linearly dependent if and only if there exists a set of coefficients $c\_1, \dots c\_n$ for which $\sum_{i=1}^n c\_i\boldsymbol{x}\_i = \boldsymbol{0}$ and at least one coefficient is non-zero.</span>